organicmaps/organicmaps/docs/CONTRIBUTING.md

 and check the [developer's guidelines](#developers-guidelines).
 You will find a list of issues for new contributors [here](https://github.com/organicmaps/organicmaps/labels/Good%20first%20issue) to help you get started with simple tasks.

+Reading everything in the [docs folder](docs/) of the repository is recommended.

 ## Submitting your changes

 All contributions to Organic Maps repository should be submitted via